-Participants will examine curricula, understand and develop a sensitivity toward the cultural "perils and pitfalls" in teaching different ethnic groups, and work to develop a variety of instructional techniques. - Critically examine and challenge personal, cultural, and curricular assumptions and values. - Develop classroom lessons that include diverse cultural perspectives and address the cognitive, affective, and pedagogical components of multicultural understanding at the classroom level.
-EDPD 548/Styles of Teaching: Personality Type in the Classroom 3 cr.
+Participants will examine curricula, understand and develop a sensitivity toward the cultural "perils and pitfalls" in teaching different ethnic groups, and work to develop a variety of instructional techniques.

+- Critically examine and challenge personal, cultural, and curricular assumptions and values. - Develop classroom lessons that include diverse cultural perspectives and address the cognitive, affective, and pedagogical components of multicultural understanding at the classroom level.

+EDPD 548/Styles of Teaching: Personality Type in the Classroom

 Styles of teaching, based on Jung's four basic personality types, will be explored and compared.
 Participants will delve into an understanding of their own style and organizational preferences while building a clearer understanding of the needs of other styles.
 Issues pertaining to teaching, learning, classroom management, communicating, conflict resolution, esteem building, and problem solving will be examined and applied to classroom situations.
-EDPD 550/Dealing with AD/HD-Type Behavior in the Classroom 3 cr.